Taranpreet26311/elastic/README.md

 1. We choose GKE for deployement due ease of managing a serivce like Elasticsearch compared to VMs.
 It might be complex to manage it via Instance group or other services.

-2. Terraform was chosen to automate the deployment of Infrastrucure and destroying it easily
+2. Terraform was chosen to automate the deployment of Infrastrucure and destroying it easily.

-3. Helm made it easier to deploy Elastic from a single values file instead of having to managed dozens of yaml files
+3. Helm made it easier to deploy Elastic from a single values file instead of having to managed dozens of manifest files.